Login

 Why and where should you use power chuck?

-The workpiece is held firmly in place by the power chuck’s jaws (usually 3 or 4 jaws).
-The term stems from the fact that an automated power source generates the clamping force (electrical, mechanical, or other means).
-There are several benefits to using a work-holding method tailored to cylindrical objects with radial symmetry.
+The workpiece is firmly held by the jaws of a power chuck (typically 3 or 4 jaws).
+The name comes from the clamping force being generated by an automated power source (electrical, mechanical, or other means).
+This method is ideal for holding cylindrical objects with radial symmetry.

 Advantages